 Program Length and Number of Positions

-A 24-month certificate program and a 36-month Master’s Degree program commencing on July 1 of each year.
-Six new positions are available each year.
+A 24-month certificate program and a 30-month Master's Degree program commencing on July 1 of each year.
+Four new positions are available each year.
 Successful completion of the program renders the student educationally qualified for specialty examination by the American Board of Pediatric Dentistry.
-On completion of an optional third year and fulfillment of the thesis requirement, students can receive the Master of Dental Science degree (M.D.S.).
+An optional Master of Dental Science degree (M.D.S.) is available.

 Applicants to the program must be citizens of the United States at the time of application, and have graduated (or are expected to graduate) from a dental school approved by the Commission on Dental Accreditation of the American Dental Association.

 Applicants must satisfy the following additional requirements to be considered for admission:

 - Complete a Postdoctoral Application Services (PASS) Application.
 The types of letters required are described on the PASS website.

 - Register with the National Matching Service (MATCH) and submit your MATCH number.